isapms/olx-women-workshop-backend/INSTRUCTIONS.md

 	Image       string  `json:"ad_image"`
 }
 ```
-3. With our database in place we now can define here all the interactions with the records of out `advert` table (LIST, CREATE and DELETE):
+3. With our database in place we now can define here all the interactions with the records of the `advert` table (LIST, CREATE and DELETE):
 ```diff
 package models